1. Who is Equestrian Art Ltd (EAL)?

 9. Will my art be an investment (ie appreciate over time)?

 Another good question!
 We have found that people buy a particular painting because they like it or fall in love with it and in extreme cases cannot bear not to have it!
 At EAL we often feel the same way and sometimes find it difficult to part with a special painting!
-All we can say in answer to this question is that in the main, when you buy from us a painting by an artist with an established reputation, for example an artist with SEA (fellow of the Society of Artists of Great Britain) or AAEA (member of the American Academy of Equine Art) after their name then works by these artists continue to command good prices at reputable art auctions.
+All we can say in answer to this question is that in the main, when you buy from us a painting by an artist with an established reputation, for example an artist with SEA (fellow of the Society of Artists of Great Britain) or AAEA (member of the American Academy of Equine Art) after their name, then works by these artists continue to command good prices at reputable art auctions.
 They are the ‘blue chip’ stock equivalent.
 The ‘new kids on the block’ are more speculative.
 Their paintings are the equivalent of the tech stocks.
 Some will rise spectacularly in value in the future, but some may fail to make the grade.
 In the specific case of Alasdair Banks for example, when we first discovered Alasdair’s work it could be purchased for less than 100 GBPS.
-Today, Alasdair’s work sells from anything between a few hundred pounds and several thousand pounds for commissions.
-Vineta Sayer is another case in point, where her work in all media represents a talent beyond her years, but which is still priced very reasonably.
+Today, Alasdair’s work sells from anything between a few hundred pounds and several thousand pounds.
+Vineta Sayer is another case in point, where her work in all media represents a talent beyond her years, and continues to appreciate in value by 20 per cent annually on average.
 To sum up, art is bought for art’s sake, not just as an investment.